DataBiosphere/terra-cloud-transparency-manager/docs/transactions.md

 Therefore, it is beneficial to have a consistent place in your code flow where transactions are handled.
 This is the transaction barrier.

 If transactions begin too early in the code flow there is risk of them running too long.
-For example, making external api calls within a transaction.
+For cloudTransparentAccess, making external api calls within a transaction.
 Long running transactions lead to scalability problems because there is are greater chances for transactions to collide leading to rollbacks and retries.